 Other groups and associations

-The Guild of Students has over 250 student groups, so you're bound to find a group to suit you.
-As well as groups based around interests and hobbies, there are a number of cultural and international societies, such as the Chinese Society, Indian Society and Polish Society, and faith societies.
+The Guild of Students has hundreds of student groups, so you're bound to find a group to suit you.
+As well as groups based around interests and hobbies, there are a number of cultural and international societies, such as the Chinese Society, Indian Society and Polish Society.

 There are also a range of groups and associations of interest to particular communities of students, such as the International Students' Association and the Black & Ethnic Minorities' Association.
-You can also find societies for your course, your future career plans, or your hobbies, with everything from Disney to Debating, and Sober Socials to Skydiving.
+You can also find societies related to your course, future career plans, or hobbies, with loads of variety including Debating, Sober Socials and Skydiving.

 See all groups, societies and associations at the Guild of Students